Chicken Fingers, Oven Fried

 While the fingers are soaking combine the crumbs and seasoning in a large freezer bag.

-Preheat the oven to 400°F, use just enough vegetable oil to thinly coat a baking sheet.
+Preheat the oven to 400°F, use just enough vegetable or olive oil to thinly coat a baking sheet.

 Drain the excess buttermilk from the chicken strips.
 Add the fingers, a few at a time, to the crumb mixture and shake to coat thoroughly.
 Remove and place on the baking sheet, cook for 10 – 20 minutes turning once.
 (The cooking time will vary depending on how well the chicken has thawed and how many pounds of chicken are cooked at one time.
 Use an instant read thermometer to verify the chicken has reached 165°F.)